keuller/react-router-starter/README.md

-# Basic Starter React Project
+# React/Router Starter Project

-This is a basic starter project to create React based apps.
+This is a simple starter project to create React/React-router based apps.

 ## Get started: